 Becca provides professional and administrative work in planning, organizing, and directing the delivery of technical assistance and financial assistance through grant programs, conferences, and other services statewide.
 Her primary areas include: Accessibility, Arts in the Parks, and Arts Operating Support III.

 Public Information & Grants Management

-Paige Sharp, Grants, Research, and Information Technology Manager
+Adrian Starnes, Grants, Research, & Information Technology Manager

-Paige manages the IAC’s information systems including the online grants system (CGO).
-She coordinates the National Endowment for the Arts grant process, all grant/contract development, and provides direct technical support to IAC applicants/grantees and regional partners.
-In addition, Paige manages in-house and special project research initiatives.
-Contact Paige for assistance with contracts/grant paperwork, grant payments or funding information, research initiatives, and technical assistance in the online grants system (CGO).
+Adrian manages the IAC’s information systems including the online grants system (CGO).
+His position coordinates the National Endowment for the Arts grant process, all grant/contract development, and provides direct technical support to IAC applicants/grantees and regional partners.
+In addition, Adrian manages in-house and special project research initiatives.
+This position fields questions regarding contracts/grant paperwork, grant payments or funding information, research initiatives, and technical assistance in the online grants system (CGO).

 Rex Van Zant, Director of Marketing & Communications

 Rex provides professional and administrative work in planning, directing, and implementing the agency's external communications and media relations.
 His primary areas of expertise include: agency press releases and media relations; Arts: 92 e-newsletter; ArtsEye e-newsletter; the biennial Indiana Governor's Arts Awards program: the Indiana Cultural Trust Fund and marketing of the Arts Trust License Plate; and agency logo use compliance.
 During legislative sessions, he also serves as the agency's legislative liaison.
 Contact Rex with media inquiries, to schedule media opportunities with the Executive Director, questions regarding Arts: 92 e-newsletter and ArtsEye e-newsletter, IAC logos, Governor's Arts Awards, or the Arts Trust License Plate, and related display ads.

 Ann Fields Monical, Communications & Community Engagement Manager